◷ Reading Time: 16 minutes

 Introduction

-Use jobs to run your services seamlessly and concurrently using different agents.
+Use Jobs and Job Scheduling to run your services seamlessly and concurrently using different Execution Workers.

 For example, you can create jobs if you want to automatically do a few tasks concurrently such as: